Terms and Conditions

 4) Prices and payment conditions

-4.1 Unless otherwise stated in the seller's product description, the prices indicated are total prices and include statutory sales tax.
+4.1 Unless otherwise stated in the seller's product description, the prices indicated are total prices and include the statutory sales tax.
 Any additional delivery and shipping costs that may arise will be indicated separately in the respective product description.

 4.2 The payment option(s) will be communicated to the customer in the seller's online store.